 Australia has very strict Customs laws about what is allowed to enter the country.
 All animal and plant products that you bring into Australia must be declared for inspection.
 It is your responsibility to be familiar with Australia's immigration and customs regulations before entering the country and to comply with all applicable laws.
-We suggest that you become familiar with the Department of Immigration and Border Protection's regulations before starting your trip.
+We suggest that you become familiar with the Department of Home Affairs regulations before starting your trip.

 What can I bring into Australia?

 All animal and plant products, including food items, must be declared for inspection and in most cases are returned.
 The following lists include the more common items.